-Factory-installed kit consists of black-rubber curtains for doors, front and rear walls, curtain hardware, and a boron carbide lined nozzle.
+Factory-installed kits consist of black-rubber cabinet curtains with grommets, curtain hardware, and a boron carbide lined nozzle.

-Field-installed (or replacement factory installed) kits consist of black-rubber cabinet curtains for doors, front and rear walls (refer to Section 3.2 for curtain installation), a boron carbide lined nozzle, and light-lined flex hose.
+Field-installed (or replacement factory installed) kits consist of black-rubber cabinet curtains (refer to Section 3.2 for curtain installation), a boron carbide lined nozzle, and light-lined flex hose.
 If the existing flex hose is in good condition, reserve the new hose for future replacement.

-3.2 Cabinet Curtain Installation
+3.2 Cabinet Curtains Installation - Figure 14